Home

 James Watt used the word "horsepower" to describe the pulling capacity of a steam train, which he calculated to be approximately 33,000 foot-pounds per minute based upon his work with horses.

-The horse industry was a powerful economic force that the invention of automobile vehicles would have to compete against to be successful.
+The horse industry was a powerful economic force and automobile inventors would have to compete against it to be successful.

 Competition

-The invention of automobile technology, like refrigeration, threatened a profitable industry.
+The invention of automobile technology threatened a profitable industry.

 These industries were not going to accept competition without resistance.